vicmil-kth-studier/Modsim24_CubeCollision3D/dependencies/README.md

 Here are all the external libraries, compilers etc that are necessary to build and run the project

 All the dependencies found in the project can be found below.
-For each dependency, there exists
-    - Link to the original website from where you can download the material
+For each dependency, there exists a link to the original website from where you can download the material

 Just put the files in the appropriate folder

 This project has the following dependencies

     emscripten:
         For Compiling c++ so it can run in the web Note that the emscripten compiler requires linux to run propperly.
 There